Brexit: 50 things to do after Article 50

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-One of the next key steps in the United Kingdom's withdrawal from the European Union will come when May's government introduces the Great Repeal Bill.
+One of the next key steps will come when May's government introduces the Great Repeal Bill.

 The bill is designed to put an end to the EU's legal jurisdiction over the UK.
 But first it will transpose all current EU laws into the UK statute books "to ensure the maximum stability on exit," the government says.